swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Data Management

-1. All raw data is stored in the format it came in (JPEG for photographs, WAV for birdsong recordings)
+1. Raw data should be stored exactly as it arrived (e.g., raw JPEGs for photographs)
+    *   But use common sense:
+        if a large volume of data is received in a format that is storage-inefficient or computationally inefficient to work with, transform it for storage with a lossless, well-documented procedure.
+    *   And don't duplicate contents of stable, long-lived repositories (i.e., don't clone GenBank)
-2. All syntheiszed data is stored in well-defined widely-used formats:
+2. All synthesized data is stored in well-defined widely-used formats:
     *   CSV or HDF5 for tabular data
     *   JSON or YAML for referential data
 3. All data is normalized: